What is Alcohol Addiction?

 Teen Alcohol Addiction

-For most teenagers, drinking alcohol and drunkenness is purely recreational and the primary dangers of alcohol remain alcohol-related injury and overdose (with over 1,000 under-15s admitted to hospital each year with acute alcohol poisoning).
+For most teenagers, drinking alcohol and drunkenness is purely recreational and the primary dangers of alcohol remain alcohol-related injury and overdose.
 However, a small but tragic proportion of teenagers go on to develop alcohol use disorders: 6% of under-15s drink weekly, and 40% of those who begin drinking regularly under the age of 13 go on to develop alcoholism at some point in their lives.

 Alcohol Addiction and Pregnancy

-Drinking anything above low quantities of alcohol (specific guidance on acceptable levels varies by location) when pregnant places the unborn child at risk of a group of conditions known as foetal alcohol spectrum disorders (FASDs): low birthweight, reduced height, low levels of intelligence, problems with hearing or seeing, behavioural difficulties, small head size, poor coordination, and a generally abnormal appearance are all established FASDs.
+Drinking anything above low quantities of alcohol when pregnant places the unborn child at risk of a group of conditions known as foetal alcohol spectrum disorders (FASDs): low birth weight, reduced height, low levels of intelligence, problems with hearing or seeing, behavioural difficulties, small head size, poor coordination, and a generally abnormal appearance are all established FASDs.
 Foetal alcohol syndrome (FAS) is the most serious FASD, comprising growth deficiency, damage to the central nervous system, the development of particular facial features, and potentially alcohol dependence at birth.

 to avoid alcohol altogether, as alcohol consumption is known to have a limiting effect on conception.